-19 Ten-Point Program:
+Ten-Point Program:

 - 1. Unity of all of our people, regardless of age, income, or political philosophy. - 2.
 The right to bilingual education as guaranteed under the Treaty of Guadalupe Hidalgo. - 3.
-We demand a Civilian Police Review Board, made up of people who live in our community, to screen all police officers, before they are assigned to our communities.

-4. We demand that the true history of the Mexican American be taught in all schools in the five Southwestern States.

-5. We demand that all officers in Mexican-American communities must live in the community and speak Spanish.

-6. We want an end to "Urban Renewal Programs" that replace our barrios with high rent homes for middleclass people.

-7. We demand a guaranteed annual income of \$8,000 for all Mexican-American families.

-8. We demand that the right to vote be extended to all of our people regardless of the ability to speak the English language.

-9. We demand that all Mexican Americans be tried by juries consisting of only Mexican Americans.

-10. We demand the right to keep and bear arms to defend our communities against racist police, as guaranteed under the Second Amendment of the United States Constitution.
+We demand a Civilian Police Review Board, made up of people who live in our community, to screen all police officers, before they are assigned to our communities. - 4.
+We demand that the true history of the Mexican American be taught in all schools in the five Southwestern States. - 5.
+We demand that all officers in Mexican-American communities must live in the community and speak Spanish. - 6.
+We want an end to "Urban Renewal Programs" that replace our barrios with high rent homes for middleclass people. - 7.
+We demand a guaranteed annual income of \$8,000 for all Mexican-American families. - 8.
+We demand that the right to vote be extended to all of our people regardless of the ability to speak the English language. - 9.
+We demand that all Mexican Americans be tried by juries consisting of only Mexican Americans. - 10.
+We demand the right to keep and bear arms to defend our communities against racist police, as guaranteed under the Second Amendment of the United States Constitution.

-20 Mario T. Garcia, Ruben Salazar: Border Correspondent (Berkeley: University of California Press, 1995), 28.
+&lt;sup>19 Mario T. Garcia, Ruben Salazar: Border Correspondent (Berkeley: University of California Press, 1995), 28.

-21 Salazar, "Brown Berets Hail 'La Raza' and Scorn the Establishment," 3.
+&lt;sup>20 Salazar, "Brown Berets Hail 'La Raza' and Scorn the Establishment," 3.

-The community activist agenda of the Brown Berets in the late 1960s included outreach and publicity to garner support for their cause.
-Among their projects was La Causa, a self-published magazine.
-Members engaged in outreach with other communities and activists throughout the southwestern United States, attending conferences and rallies that highlighted the unique problems faced by the Chicano community.
-Of particular concern were repeated attacks by law enforcement agencies and the judicial establishment.22 The Brown Berets also sponsored the creation of the El Barrio Free Clinic, managed by Gloria Arellanes.23 The clinic was designed "to be continually responsive to the community," as determined by members of the East Los Angeles Chicano community.24
+problems faced by the Chicano community.
+Of particular concern were repeated attacks by law enforcement agencies and the judicial establishment.
+The Brown Berets also sponsored the creation of the El Barrio Free Clinic, managed by Gloria Arellanes.
+The clinic was designed "to be continually responsive to the community," as determined by members of the East Los Angeles Chicano community.

-Around 1969, as protests of the Vietnam War increased throughout the United States, the Brown Berets became involved with the Chicano antiwar movement.25 Mexican Americans played a significant role in the general antiwar movement, but eventually decided that they needed to form an all-Chicano group to oppose the war.
-Many members of the Brown Berets considered the national peace movement "... 'institutionally racist' because it was slanted toward helping middle-class Anglo youths avoid military service.
-This, they said, increased the number of 'Chicanos and other poor people' being drafted."26
+Around 1969, as protests of the Vietnam War increased throughout the United States, the Brown Berets became involved with the Chicano antiwar movement.
+Mexican Americans played a significant role in the general antiwar movement, but eventually decided that they needed to form an all-Chicano group to oppose the war.
+Many members of the Brown Berets considered the national peace movement "... institutionally racist' because it was slanted toward helping middle-class Anglo youths avoid military service.
+This, they said, increased the number of 'Chicanos and other poor people' being drafted."

-Members of the Brown Berets were instrumental in the formation of the Chicano Moratorium Committee in December 1969, which focused on the disproportionately high death rate of Mexican American soldiers in Vietnam.27 David Sánchez served as the co-chair of the Moratorium Committee with Rosalío Muñoz.
+Members of the Brown Berets were instrumental in the formation of the Chicano Moratorium Committee in December 1969, which focused on the disproportionately high death rate of Mexican American soldiers in Vietnam.
+David Sánchez served as the co-chair of the Moratorium Committee with Rosalío Muñoz.
 Along with other Chicano movement organizations, the Brown Berets gathered in Denver for the Chicano Youth Liberation Conference in March 1970.
-The groups rallied around their shared cultural nationalism, articulated as Aztlán, "and the single issue on which most politically active Mexican Americans could agree-the Vietnam war..."28 Chicano activists throughout the Southwest committed to attend a National Chicano Moratorium march to be held in Los Angeles in August 29, 1970.
+The groups rallied around their shared cultural nationalism, articulated as Aztlán, "and the single issue on which most politically active Mexican Americans could agree-the Vietnam war..."
+Chicano activists throughout the Southwest committed to attend a National Chicano Moratorium march to be held in Los Angeles in August 29, 1970.